-Christina Ho is a Senior Lecturer & Discipline Coordinator, Social and Political Sciences, within the Communications program, based in the Faculty of Arts and Social Sciences.
+Christina Ho is Associate Professor, Social and Political Sciences, within the Communications program, based in the Faculty of Arts and Social Sciences.

 Christina researches migration, cultural diversity, citizenship and identity, and has focused particularly on Chinese migration, Muslim diasporas and migrant youth and belonging.
 She is currently working on projects investigating ethnicity and education and community building in urban areas.